 Thousands of tourists make the scenic 16km trek from Gaurikund to Kedarnath every year, arriving at a peaceful area of natural beauty perfect for quiet meditation.
 If you're planning a pilgrimage for 2023, make sure you travel between 26th April and 14th November when the temple is open.

 Why Jordan?
 To celebrate Star Wars Day of course!
-May the Fourth is an opportunity to revisit the trilogies, and while many Star Wars guides point first to Tunisia - where the very first film created Tatooine - it's not currently advisable to visit the south of the country where many of the key Star Wars sites can be found.
+May the fourth is an opportunity to revisit the trilogies, and while many Star Wars guides point first to Tunisia – which set the scene for Tatooine in the very first film – it's not currently advisable to visit the south of the country where many of the key Star Wars sites can be found.

-Jordan recently dropped all travel restrictions, so it's as easy as ever to get in and out (buying a mandatory visa for a few pounds when you land).
+Jordan recently dropped all travel restrictions, so it's as easy as ever to get in and out – you'll just need to buy a mandatory visa for a few pounds when you land.

-Wadi Rum was used in both Rogue One as Jedha and Episode IX as Pasaana; it was also the desert in Lawrence of Arabia and a host of other films, and of course while you're in Jordan you should take in the ancient city of Petra which itself has been the set of another Harrison Ford classic, The Last Crusade.
+Wadi Rum was used in both Rogue One as Jedha and Episode IX as Pasaana.
+It was also the desert in Lawrence of Arabia and a host of other films.
+And while you're in Jordan you should take in the ancient city of Petra which was the set of another Harrison Ford classic, The Last Crusade.

 May the Fourth be with you!

 Enjoy our guide to filming locations around the world from the Star Wars universe.Find out more...